Credit/No Credit Only

 With appropriate departmental review and approval, a course may be offered only on a credit/no credit basis.
 The standard for granting credit under this option is the demonstration of competence in the material of the course.

-- No more than 25 satisfactory/not satisfactory credits may be applied to a four-year undergraduate degree.
+- No more than 25 satisfactory/not satisfactory credits may be applied to an undergraduate degree.
 Such courses may not be used to satisfy university, college, or departmental course requirements (i.e., may be applied only to the elective component of a degree).

 - Generally, a student may not switch to or from satisfactory/not satisfactory grading for a particular course after the first week of the quarter.